Rear Adjustable Control Arms (96-02 4Runner)

 Johnny Joints® throughout:

 - Custom machined for our trucks specifically, for perfect fitment with stock mounts and hardware.
 To our knowledge, these are the first and only set of rear uppers and lowers that utilize nothing but Johnny Joints!
-If you aren't familiar with their reputation, click here (summary: they're the best).
+If you aren't familiar with their reputation, click here (short version: they're the best).

 - Sealed, greasable flex joints with ultra-low maintenance and none of the clanking, moaning, or squeaking of polyurethane, heims, and other flex joints. (our V1 prototypes have never been greased or serviced, for testing purposes.
 Spoiler alert, they're still flawless and silent).
 They're serviceable and easily rebuildable, so it's money saved in the long run.